What does the AWMC Journey look like?

 Let’s break it down.

-Preliminary Auditions: Saturday, January 7, 2017 at Artists Repertory Theatre (1515 SW Morrison St, Portland OR 97205).
+Auditions: Saturday, January 6, 2018.
 Students will not have to be available the entire day but will sign up for an hour-long slot.
 Students will perform their monologues in front of a panel of judges, who will select 20 participants to move on to callbacks the following day.

-Callbacks: Sunday, January 8, 2017, 10:30am-1:30pm at Artists Repertory Theatre (1515 SW Morrison St, Portland OR 97205).
+Callbacks: Sunday, January 7, 2018, 10:30am-1:30pm.
 Students that move on from the preliminary auditions will attend a “callback” workshop to work with director Kevin Jones and other AWMC teaching artists for several hours.
-Out of these callbacks, 12 students will move on to receive Master Classes and compete in the Regional Finals.
+Out of these callbacks, 8-12 students will move on to receive Master Classes and compete in the Regional Finals.

-Master Classes: January 14, 21, 28, and February 4, 11, 18, 2017 from 10am-1pm at Self-Enhancement, Inc (SEI).
-There are 6 Master Classes where semi-finalists will receive training from professional actors and teaching artists to prepare them for the Regional Finals.
-Participants will be connected to scholarship, training and educational opportunities, locally and nationally
+Master Classes: January 13, 20, 27, and February 3, 10, 17, 2018 from 10am-1pm.
+In these six Master Classes semi-finalists will receive training from professional actors and teaching artists to prepare them for the Regional Finals.
+Participants will be connected to scholarship, training, and educational opportunities, locally and nationally.

-Regional Finals: February 27, 2017 at the Newmark Theatre in Portland, OR.
+Regional Finals: February 26, 2017.
 Semi-Finalists compete, and 2 students will be selected as Portland’s Regional Finalists.
 The third place winner will receive $100, the second place winner will receive $250, and the first place winner will receive $500.
-First and second place students will also receive an all expenses paid trip to New York to compete at the National AWMC Finals on Broadway.
+First and second place students will also receive an all-expenses paid trip to New York to compete at the National AWMC Finals on Broadway.

-National Finals: April 28-May 2, 2017 in New York City at the August Wilson Theatre on Broadway.
+National Finals: May 7, 2018 in New York City at the August Wilson Theatre on Broadway.
+The first and second place regional winners from each city will compete at the National Finals.
 Students must be available for four full days of travel.
-The August Wilson Red Door Project will provide chaperons.
+The August Wilson Red Door Project will provide chaperones.
 Parents, guardians, teachers, and other family and friends are welcome but will need to pay their own way.
 Portland’s Regional Finalists, along with those from other cities, will see a Broadway production (or two!) and take in popular New York sites before competing.
 Students compete in front of a panel of celebrity judges.
 The night’s festivities also include performances by surprise theatrical and musical guests.
-The first and second place regional winners from each city will compete at the National Finals.

 How do I know if I am eligible to participate?